WordPress/wordcamp.org/.github/ISSUE_TEMPLATE/✨-feature-discussion---request---proposal.md

 **Acceptance Criteria**

-Provide a detailed explanation or definition of what constitutes fulfilling this feature request.
+Provide a detailed explanation or definition of what constitutes fulfilling this feature discussion/request/proposal.
 If possible, outline it in bullet points.

 For example: